Cobalt vs. Tungsten Rings

 Recently, a new metal has joined the alternative metals in vying for wedding fingers of the many soon-to-be-weds: cobalt.
 And while cobalt wedding bands or cobalt chrome rings are very similar to their alternative metal brothers, and more specifically tungsten carbide rings, many people are wondering the differences between cobalt rings vs. tungsten rings.

 Quick Specs: Cobalt vs. Tungsten

-MATTINO - Tungsten Ring DENALI - Cobalt Chrome Ring
+MATTINO - Tungsten Ring DUBLIN - Cobalt Chrome Ring